-Inkstand and Candleholder with Musicians, Animals, and Griffin
+Inkstand and Candleholder with Musicians, Animals, and a Griffin

 Artist/maker unknown, German